 Insider Tips: The Yerba Buena Center for Performing Arts has a range of events, films, and other shows.
 Before visiting, check out their calendar for even more events during your stay: Yerba Buena website

 Admission to many of the San Francisco art museums is included with the Go San Francisco card.
 This is a multi-day, multi-attraction pass that saves you both time and money.
-It includes admission to almost 50 attractions in San Francisco and the surrounding areas.
+It includes admission to more than 25 attractions in San Francisco and the surrounding areas.

 Other popular attractions included with the Go Card are the California Academy of Sciences, the Exploratorium, and Aquarium of the Bay.
-Just a few of the free tours included with the card are the Golden Gate Bay Cruise, the AT&T Ballpark Tour, and the Muir Woods and Wine Country Tour.
+Just a few of the free tours included with the card are the Golden Gate Bay Cruise, the AT&T Ballpark Tour, and a Wine Country Tour.

 With this card, you also receive discounts and value added offers at many retailers and restaurants throughout the city.
 To keep track of all the offers included, you will receive a free full color guide book when you buy the pass.